-I haven’t been to a dessert.
-So going to this Kubuqi dessert made me excited as a child going to Disneyland for the first time.
+I haven’t been to a desert.
+So going to this Kubuqi desert made me excited as a child going to Disneyland for the first time.
 Travel time was for about 3 hours.
 We made a lunch stop along the way then the next thing we know, we are now on a back of a truck taking us to the dessert.
 It was a fine day-a perfect day to roll on the sands.

-Experiencing a dessert for the first time feels fulfilling.
+Experiencing a desert for the first time feels fulfilling.
 “Finally this is it”, I told myself.
 Camel ride, another first, sand sliding, playing ultimate (Frisbee), and simply hiking on the dessert.
 My mind imagined how it was like during the times when people crisscrossed the great desserts to trade goods.
 It was not easy, I supposed.
-It was hot but I didn’t give a fuck.
+It was hot but I didn’t give a damn.
 I walked and walked and walked as far as I could.
 Seeing nothing but sand and camels, it feels awesome.
 This is not something can you can experience everyday in your life.
 These kinds of travels make me happy and fulfilled.

 We arrived in Hohhot safe and sound despite of the traffic in the city that afternoon.
 I was kind of surprised by Hohhot’s traffic jam.